Last Updated: July 24, 2021

 Ease of Use

-In terms of ease of use Total AV is an ultimate antivirus.
+In terms of ease of use Total AV is the ultimate antivirus.
 It utilizes a modern and clean interface with all of the main features listed by icons down the left side of the program.
 The antivirus download for PC went in a flash and there were no complicated antivirus installation steps.

 Hovering over a primary icon will also open up further features, such as links to the quarantine area of files already deemed a threat but not yet removed.